 There is no specific equipment required but as all assignments are completed digitally you must have a fully functioning iPad or laptop.

-You will need to have skills in independent learning and research and to be reflective.
-Effective communication both verbally and in written form.
+You will need to have skills in independent learning and research and to be reflective as well as effective communication both verbally and in written form.